Alaxouche/Wunduniik/README.md

 Save the changes.
 Now in order to make it work properly, you need to disable TAA and Edge AA from Game .inis and ENB .inis.
 Once done, DLSS will be ready to work in-game.
 DLSS comes with an integrated control panel in-game.
 To activate/deactivate it, simply use `END` key.
 You can change here sharpness, mipmap...
+If you don't know what DLSS is, read this guide [here](https://www.nvidia.com/en-gb/geforce/technologies/dlss/)

 ## Using The List